 Response to Third-Party Opinion

-Following on from last year, we received feedback from Ms. Makiko Akabane, Director, Japan, CSR Asia Tokyo Office, a think tank with the largest network in Asia specializing in CSR and sustainability, on our CSR activities and CSR report.
-We are indeed grateful to Ms. Akabane for her opinion.
+As was done in the two previous years, we received feedback on our CSR activities and CSR report from Ms. Makiko Akabane, Director, Japan, CSR Asia Tokyo Office—a think tank with the largest network in Asia specializing in CSR and sustainability.
+We are most grateful to her for her efforts.

 This CSR report explains the Yamaha Philosophy, and Ms. Akabane has evaluated us highly for establishing it as an expression of the value we place on engaging with our stakeholders.
 I am most pleased that the significance of Yamaha's aim in establishing the Philosophy is evident and appreciated.

 Ms. Akabane showed a deep understanding of the nature of our business, giving us some supportive feedback and high marks for progress in CSR procurement, which we have been reinforcing.
 With main support originating from the Procurement Division, we are determined to continue our CSR procurement initiatives.